Uganda’s GDP Growth Rate YoY for November 2025 Slows to 4.8%, Missing Estimates

 Market lens

-Bullish scenario (20% probability)
+Bullish Scenario (25% probability)

-- Improved weather boosts agricultural output.
+- Improved rainfall boosts agricultural output.

-- Global commodity prices recover, lifting export revenues.
+- Global commodity prices stabilize, supporting exports.

-- Growth rebounds to 7-8% by mid-2026.
+- GDP growth rebounds to 6.5%-7.0% by Q2 2026.

-Base scenario (55% probability)
+Base Scenario (50% probability)

-Bearish scenario (25% probability)
+Bearish Scenario (25% probability)

 Structural & Long-Run Trends